Jingo-Finance/docs/docs/sdk/v1/reference/01-getting-started.md

 title: Getting Started
 ---

-The pages that follow contain technical reference information on the Pegasys SDK.
+The pages that follow contain technical reference information on the Jingo SDK.
 Looking for a [quick start](../guides/quick-start) instead?
 You may also want to jump into a [guide](../guides/fetching-data), which offers a friendlier introduction to the SDK!